QuantConnect/Lean/CONTRIBUTING.md

 $ git remote add upstream https://github.com/QuantConnect/Lean.git
 ```

-The `remote upstream branch` links your fork of Lean with our master copy, so when you perform a `git pull --rebase` you'll be getting updates from our repository.
+The remote upstream branch links your fork of Lean with our master copy, so when you perform a `git pull --rebase` you'll be getting updates from our repository.

 ## Keeping your master up-to-date!
-Now that you've defined the `remote upstream branch`, you can refresh your local `master` with the following commands:
+Now that you've defined the `remote upstream branch`, you can refresh your local copy of master with the following commands:

 ```bash
 $ git checkout master
 $ git pull --rebase
 ```

-This will checkout your local `master branch` and then merge changes in from the `remote upstream branch`.
-We use [rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) to reduce noise from `merge` commits.
+This will checkout your local master branch and then merge changes in from the remote upstream branch.
+We use [rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) to reduce noise from merge commits.

 # Branching Model

-If unfamiliar with git branches, please read this [short guide on branches](https://www.atlassian.com/git/tutorials/using-branches/).The following names will be used to differentiate between the different repositories:
+If unfamiliar with git branches, please read this [short guide on branches](https://www.atlassian.com/git/tutorials/using-branches/).

+The following names will be used to differentiate between the different repositories:

 * **upstream** - The 'official' QuantConnect Lean [repository](https://github.com/QuantConnect/Lean.git) (what is on QuantConnect's GitHub account)
 * **origin** - Your fork of the official repository on GitHub (what is on your GitHub account)
 * **local** - This will be your local clone of **origin** (what is on your computer)

-As a **contributor** you will `push` your completed **local** topic branch to **origin**.
-As a **contributor** you will `pull` your updates from **upstream**.
+As a **contributor** you will push your completed **local** topic branch to **origin**.
+As a **contributor** you will pull your updates from **upstream**.
 As a **collaborator** (write-access) you will merge branches from **contributors** into **upstream**.

 ## Primary Branch

-The upstream repository holds a single primary branch that we maintain
+The upstream repository holds a single primary branch that we maintain:

 * **upstream/master** - This is the where main development takes place